Websites –– every business has one.

 Live chat support is a fairly new way to interact with prospective and existing customers alike.
 Contrary to popular conception, there are actually real people behind those chat boxes!
 How it works is simple: You pay a support agency to “man” your site and answer common questions.

-Entry point pricing starts at just $5 a month, although an increasing number of providers are actually offering free plans with reduced functionality.
+Entry point pricing usually begins around $15 a month, although an increasing number of providers are actually offering free plans with reduced functionality.
 Once you’ve signed up, installation involves simply copying and pasting a few lines of given code onto your site.
 We recommend placing the button on the bottom-right corner, as this seems to be the place most users intuitively expect to find them.
 Again, just another small tweak that can be the difference between a prospective client gained or lost.

 Include Social Proof